utec-ads-2020-1/graph/README.md

 # Graph data structure

-You have to implement all the constructors & methods of the different structures:
+You have to implement all the constructors & methods

-* [peak] - Returns the top element.